 our successful past is the basis

-Over the last almost forty years Omnis has evolved into one of the most powerful and flexible Rapid Application Development (RAD) tools available today.
+Over the last 40 years Omnis has evolved into one of the most powerful and flexible Rapid Application Development (RAD) tools available today.
 Omnis Studio lets you develop and deploy all types of multi-tier, enterprise-wide, and web-based applications for Windows, Linux, and Mac for all market sectors.

 We have achieved many industry firsts in the development tools arena, and we continue to respond to the changing needs of software developers, and the converging worlds of information management, web-based technologies, and mobile communications.
-We have international sales offices in the UK, Germany, and France, as well as distributors based in Italy and Australia.
+We have international sales offices in the UK, Germany, France, the USA and Canada as well as distributors based in Australia , Italy and Ecuador.
 Click here for the Omnis Wiki Page.

 In October 2016, the Omnis business was purchased by OLS Holdings Ltd, a UK company owned by a number of Omnis developers and distributors.